When Van Morrison Bunkered Down in Boston: A Conversation with Author Ryan Walsh

 As Walsh delved deeper in the background of this seminal album in his life, he conducted interviews with the J. Geils Band frontman, Peter Wolf, who befriended Morrison back in the day; Janet Planet, Morrison’s wife and muse at the time; legendary Warner Brothers executive Joe Smith; and even Carmen “Wassel” DeNoia, an aging “low-level” mobster who once broke a guitar over Morrison’s head.

-The tale was told with such grace that it caught the eye of Penguin Press, who offered Walsh a book deal to expand the story.
+The tale was told with such grace that it caught the eye of Penguin Press, which offered Walsh a book deal to expand the story.
 His debut book, Astral Weeks: A Secret History of 1968, finally hits bookstores on March 6.
-He’s even recorded original music for the Astral Weeks audiobook, featuring guest stars like his wife, singer-songwriter Marissa Nadler; Morphine saxophonist Dana Colley; and Belly’s Tanya Donelly.
+Walsh has even recorded original music for the Astral Weeks audiobook, featuring guest stars like his wife, singer-songwriter Marissa Nadler; Morphine saxophonist Dana Colley; and Belly’s Tanya Donelly.

 As the frontman for the veteran local indie band Hallelujah the Hills, Walsh has a longstanding interest in Boston’s musical history, and he had a particular fascination with Astral Weeks.
 After all, years ago, when he went on a first date with Nadler, she put that very album on the stereo at the end of the evening.
 They fell in love at first listen.